MangoShip/CSE113WebGPUAssignment/README.md

 Once you make any change to code, save the file and open another terminal.
 After navigating to project directory on terminal, type `npm run dev`.
+If you receive an error message about webpack, try typing `npm install -D webpack-cli`.
 The message should display that webpack has been compiled successfully.
 Then, refresh the web broswer to see the change.